anggxyz/kernel-blog/content/post/launching-kb3.md

 {{< applybutton >}}

 Apply by April 15th to join KERNEL Block III, starting on May 12th.
-We can’t wait to introduce you all to each other.
+We can’t wait to introduce you all to each other

 ![](https://lh5.googleusercontent.com/TLn_w22nvEEh1N90TRY_aNiBv3NqsrqcYCoruHaswehefRujc01-r-W1o6QXxcJvy1KaLA4tmhGVsQzgA-92oRN8vZH3NhXNKYD96HXmlXcUiy1ElY8MH5Lg2jYrtMFgPA64UVF- =572x324)